 It goes into our operating fund, which goes straight to ministry and mission.
-There is no administrative staff, no development costs: little to no cumbersome overhead.
-We do all of those tasks ourselves, and contract out the ones that we can’t do.
+There are no development costs and very little administration.
+Other than our part-of-part-time bookkeeper, we handle all those tasks ourselves.
 Even our offices are donated.
 That said, if you were to break down our budget, about 40% goes toward programming and the rest toward salaries.
-Which is relatively standard for non-profit organizations.
-When you consider what we do, you might say all of it goes to programming, our staff being our primary assets.
+Which is standard for non-profit organizations.
+In fact, when you consider what we do, you might say all of it goes to programming, our staff being our primary assets.
 All gifts are fully tax-deductible.

 What is the best concrete way to support Mockingbird financially?